meliikaa/Online-Banking/README.md

 # Online-Banking
+This assignment involves implementing an online banking system using Python.
+The system allows users to sign up, log in, change their password, delete their account, update their bank account balance, and transfer money to other users' bank accounts.
+The implementation involves working with file I/O and dictionaries.

+Files
+The assignment requires importing data from two files: "users.txt" and "bank.txt".
+The "users.txt" file contains user information, while the "bank.txt" file contains account information.
+Make sure to review the content of these files before proceeding with the implementation.

+Functions
+The assignment provides function definitions for each task.
+Your task is to write the code for these functions based on the provided instructions and hints.
+The functions include:

+import_and_create_users(filename): This function reads the "users.txt" file and creates a user accounts dictionary and a login dictionary.
+Each line in the file should be in the format "username - password".
+The user accounts dictionary stores the username as the key and the password as the value.
+The login dictionary stores the username as the key and the login status (True/False) as the value.

+import_and_create_accounts(filename): This function reads the "bank.txt" file and creates a bank accounts dictionary.
+Each line in the file should be in the format "username - balance".
+The bank accounts dictionary stores the username as the key and the account balance as the value.

-user_accounts, log_in, username, password): This function allows users to sign up with the system.
+signup(user_accounts, log_in, username, password): This function allows users to sign up with the system.
 It checks the validity of the username and password based on certain requirements and updates the user_accounts and log_in dictionaries accordingly.

 login(log_in, username, password): This function allows users to log in to the system.
 It verifies the username and password against the user_accounts dictionary and updates the login status in the log_in dictionary.